Contents

 Too Much Light.

 With their flat or angled positions, skylights collect dirt and particles at a greater rate than windows.
-If you occasionally tidy your windows, you’ll require to clean the skylight more often.
-Plus, mounting the roof is the only method to clean up the beyond a skylight.
+If you occasionally tidy your windows, you’ll require to clean the skylight more frequently.
+Plus, mounting the roof is the only way to clean the outside of a skylight.

 Skylight Cost Factors.

 Most standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the higher the rate.
-If your roof opening doesn’t fit one of the listed below sizes, expect to pay at least 25% more for the unit than the next-closest requirement option on this list.
+The larger the skylight, the greater the price.
+If your roof opening does not fit one of the listed below sizes, expect to pay at least 25% more for the unit than the next-closest standard choice on this list.

 16-by-16 inches$ 150– $600.